Table of Contents

 A suicide clause is usually a forced two to three-year waiting period after purchasing a life insurance policy.
 Upon the policyholder’s death, the claim will undergo investigation for a breach, including suicidal death.
 Once these clauses expire, however, beneficiaries may receive the death benefit left to them by the policyholder.

 The contestability clause usually applies during the first two years of a purchased policy benefit.
 This clause contains coverages and exclusions surrounding a policyholder’s death.
 (Source, Paul Graham, senior vice president of insurance regulation, acting chief actuary – American Council of Life Insurers).

 Insurers can deny claims for many reasons, including:

 It is essential to know your insurance coverage.
-It would be best to ask your insurance agent to explain the insurance product when filling your life insurance application.
+It would be best to ask your insurance agent to explain the insurance product when filling out your life insurance application.
 That and some legal research here should help you understand the applicable insurance policy benefit.

 There are generally two categories of life insurance:

 Term life, also known as pure life, guarantees payment of a stated death benefit if the covered person dies during a specified term.

 Permanent life (aka whole life) is an umbrella term for an insurance contract that does not expire. (combines a death benefit and savings portion).